pablogrr/TFM_granatiero/README.md

 <!-- Report -->
 ## The report

-Finally this is the report.
+Finally this is the <a href="TFM_DS_GRANATIERO.pdf/">  report </a>.
 A detailed descriptions of the whole project in six chapters:

 1. Intro
 2. The App